Max von Hatzfeldt: Career

 Edouard Louis Dubufe's The Congress of Paris, 1856.

 Von Hatzfeldt was secretary to the Prussian legation at Paris and, afterwards, from 1849 to 1859 Minister accredited to the Emperor Napoleon III.
 In 1856, he was at the Palace of Versailles and was a signatory to the Treaty of Paris which settled the Crimean War between the Russian Empire and an alliance of the Ottoman Empire, the British Empire, the Second French Empire and the Kingdom of Sardinia.

-He was awarded the Order of the Red Eagle, the Cross of Honour 1st Class, of the House Order of Hohenzollern, Grand Duke Baden's Knight, First Class of Order of the Zähringer Lion, Knight Grand Cross of the First Class, Order of St. Gregory the Great and Knight First Class of the Royal Order of Francis I. He was also a Grand Officer of the French Legion of Honour and a Knight of the Sovereign Military Order of Malta.
+He was awarded the Order of the Red Eagle, the Cross of Honour 1st Class of the Princely House Order of Hohenzollern, Knight First Class of the Order of the Zähringer Lion, Knight Grand Cross of the Order of St. Gregory the Great and Knight First Class of the Royal Order of Francis I. He was also a Grand Officer of the French Legion of Honour and a Knight of the Sovereign Military Order of Malta.